SwissDataScienceCenter/renku/docs/user/cli-installation.rst

 ===================================

-The Python-based command-line interface (CLI) and the Python API that we call ``renku`` is available for use via RenkuLab interactive environments and is also installable on your local machine.
+The Python-based command-line interface (CLI) and the Python API that we call ``renku`` is available for use via RenkuLab interactive environments and you can also install it on your local machine.
 Most available CLI commands are documented in our `cheatsheet <https://raw.githubusercontent.com/SwissDataScienceCenter/renku/master/docs/_static/cheatsheet/cheatsheet.pdf>`_

 Using the CLI on RenkuLab